sahanasjay/data_journalism_portfolio/README.md

 ## In-depth cleaning on lynching victim data

-I wrote the script in [victim_data_cleaning.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/victim_data_cleaning/victims_newspaper_lineage%20copy.Rmd) to scrub and combine three sets of data on lynching victims and people threatened with lynching.
+I wrote the code in [victim_data_cleaning.Rmd](https://github.com/sahanasjay/data_journalism_portfolio/blob/main/victim_data_cleaning/victims_newspaper_lineage%20copy.Rmd) to scrub and combine three sets of data on lynching victims and people threatened with lynching.
 The project deepened my understanding of the tidyverse and janitor packages — baseR functions, too.

 ## Analysis of College Park housing prices